Nonmetricity theories and aspects of gauge symmetry: Discussion and conclusion

 \subsubsection{Gauge invariant gravitation}

-An aspect of theories with gauge invariance that is usually avoided is related with the underlying geometrical structure of spacetime.
-For instance in \cite{bars-turok}, where a gauge invariant theory of gravity and of the SMP is developed, nothing is said about this issue.
+An aspect of theories with gauge invariance that is usually avoided is related with the underlying geometric structure of spacetime.
+For instance in \cite{bars-turok}, where a gauge invariant theory of gravity and of the standard model of particles (SMP) is developed, nothing is said about this issue.
 However, it is implicit that the geometric background is Riemann space $V_4$ in that reference.
 In such a case, the action and the geometric setup do not share the same symmetry (gauge symmetry in the present case).
-An alternative point of view on gauge invariance is developed in references \cite{dirac-1973, smolin-1979, cheng-1988}, where the gauge invariant action is associated with Weyl geometry background spaces $W_4$.
+An alternative point of view on gauge invariance is developed in references \cite{dirac-1973, smolin-1979, cheng-1988}, where the gauge invariant action is associated with Weyl geometry background spaces $\tilde W_4$.
 In all of these works break down of gauge symmetry is required in order to meet phenomenological viability.

-A different point of view is put forth in \cite{quiros-arxiv}, where a gauge invariant theory of gravity and of the SMP based in Weyl integrable space $iW_4$, was investigated.
-In this case the nonmetricity is given by \eqref{iw-cond}, while the gravitational action is given by \eqref{iw-action}.
-Both are unchanged by the gauge transformations \eqref{iw-conf-t}.
+A different point of view is put forth in \cite{quiros-arxiv}, where a gauge invariant theory of gravity and of the SMP based in Weyl integrable space, was investigated.
 The theory is based based on the following postulates:

 \begin{enumerate}

 \item The affine structure of the spacetime is determined by Weyl-integrable geometry and not by the laws of Riemann geometry.

 \item Only the fields (this includes the metric, the gauge scalar, the mass, the Higgs, the spinors and other matter fields) are transformed by the Weyl rescalings.
 The dimensionless as well as the dimensionful constant parameters, including the fundamental constants of nature such as the Planck constant $\hbar$, the speed of light, the fine structure constant, $\alpha$, etc., are not transformed by the Weyl gauge transformations.